Are you pregnant and unable to ignore the aching and throbbing in your breasts?

-Finally, make sure to regularly check your breasts for changes.
+Finally, make sure to check your breasts for changes regularly.
 Breast soreness can be an early warning sign of breast cancer, so you need to make sure to check for lumps or other changes.
-This can usually be felt in only one breast, while most of the other hormonal reasons mentioned the soreness is felt in both breasts.
+Pain from cancer will usually be felt in only one breast, while with most of the other hormonal reasons mentioned, the soreness is felt in both breasts.

-When you get pregnant, the hormones estrogen and progesterone spike up.
-This helps the womb to prepare a lining for the fetus to implant itself safely and discourages that lining from coming loose unnecessarily.
+When you get pregnant, the hormones estrogen and progesterone spike.
+This helps the womb prepare a lining for the fetus to implant safely and discourages that lining from coming loose unnecessarily.

-What is more, now your breasts will be at their final stages of development.
-This is why some women who didn’t have soreness during their periods will still experience soreness during pregnancy.
+What is more, when pregnant, your breasts will be at their final stages of development.
+This is why some women who don’t have soreness during their periods will still experience breast pain during pregnancy.

-The glands are getting bigger, more fat is growing, there is increased blood flow to the area, and the cell types are even changing!
-All of this, together, adds up to soreness (source).
+The glands are getting bigger, more fat is growing, blood flow is increased in the area, and the cell types are even changing!
+All of this can add up to breast pain (3).

-Just My Nipples Are Tender.
-Is This The Same Thing?
+Only My Nipples Are Tender.
+Is This the Same Thing?

 Your whole breast is likely to feel sore when you are pregnant, but if it is specifically your nipples that are sore, you might be getting close to producing milk.
 That’s especially true if you are in your third trimester.